michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.3.1
+Added a quick splash screen to include some music a friend of mine made for the game.
+I think it adds a lot personally.
+More crafting materials to come!

 ### Alpha 1.3
 This newest release has expanded upon the crafting options, though merely slightly.
 The Y button now swaps between three available tools: the fishing pole, the pick, and the axe.
 Use the pick